wp-plugins/video-bracket-tag/readme.txt

 1. Upload `WP Videos` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Navigate to the 'Settings' > 'Configure Videos' Menu to configure the defaults.
 1. Place a bracket tag into your post and give her a load

 == Frequently Asked Questions ==